trinnovative/workshop-machine_learning_and_software_development/README.md

 ### How to get there:
+- Show all branches with <code>git branch -a</code>.
-- You can easily switch between branches with the checkout command from git.
+- Switch between branches with the checkout command from git.
 For example: <code>git checkout analysis_guide</code>.

 ## Analysis
 ### Preparation